eparra/nss-deploy-test/README.md

 ## Overview

-This is a repository for Azure Resoure Manager (ARM) template to Zscaler NSS in Azure cloud.
+This repository contains an Azure Resoure Manager (ARM) template for deploying Zscaler NSS in Azure cloud.
 This repository is for new development and testing.
 This repository is not supported by Zscaler at this time.

 **Documentation**